bwz-imst24a/.github/profile/README.md

 ## IMST24a Teaching Materials

-This repository contains learning materials and solutins for the following ICT-Modules.
+This repository contains teaching materials and solutions for the following ICT-Modules.

 ### IT Applikationsentwicklung